Dangers in Drinking Lake Water | Drinking from Lakes, Rivers, Ponds, and Puddles Can Make Your Dog Sick!

 Bring Fresh Water

-There are also many drinking canisters and vessels made specially for dogs.
+There are also many drinking canisters and vessels made especially for dogs.

 Here’s to safe water fun!